microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 In some cases, all the work the Module does is in the **DMF_[ModuleName]_Open()** callback.

-This callback is used to initialize the Module's Private Context (which is analogous to the Device Context of a Client Driver).
+This callback is used to initialize the Module's Context (which is analogous to the Device Context of a Client Driver).

 #### Parameters
   Parameter | Description
   ----------------------------- | ------------------------------------------------------------------------------------------------------------------------------------
-  **DMFMODULE DmfModule** |  The Module's DMF Module handle.
-Use this handle to retrieve the Module's Private Context and Config.
+  **DMFMODULE DmfModule** |  The Module's DMFMODULE.
+Use this handle to retrieve the Module's Context and Config.

 #### Returns